Models of PA: when two elements are necessarily order automorphic: Introduction

 We may go half way: maybe the linear order of $M$ does not determine $M$, say up to isomorphism, but just the additive structure (from which the order is definable).
 This means \begin{question} How much the order of $M$, a non-standard model of $T,T \in \text{ PA}^{\text{com}}$, determines the isomorphism type of $(|M|,<_M,+_M)$? \end{question}

-A more general version of our question is \begin{question} What is the minimal group of order-automorphisms of a non-standard model $M$ of PA? \end{question}
+A more general version of our question is \begin{question} Can we construct a non-standard model $M$ of PA with few order automorphisms in some sense? \end{question}

+Recall that for any countable non-standard model $M$ of $\PA$, it is recursively saturated hence has ``lots" of order automorphisms (see \cite{KoSc06}).
 Much has been done on other classes.
 Concerning Abelian groups and modules, see the book G\"obel-Trlifaj \cite{GbTl05}.
 For general first order see \cite{Sh:384} and history in both.
-In particular, there are models of PA with no automorphism, this motivating the ``order-automorphism" in \ref{z10}.
+In particular, there are non-standard models of PA with no automorphism, this motivating the ``order-automorphism" in \ref{z10}.
 Now answer to \ref{h.1} sheds some light on \ref{h.9}.

 Let us review the present work.
 First, in \S1 we introduce and deal with some relevant equivalence relations, and in \ref{a13} it is proved that the so called $a E^2_M b$ implies $(*)_{M,a,b}$ so $a E^2_M b$ is a sufficient condition for a positive answer to Question \ref{h.1}(1), while for the so called 2-order rigid models $M$, we prove that the isomorphism type of $M \rest \{<\}$ determines that of $M \rest \{<,+\}$ but only up to almost isomorphism, shedding some light on \ref{h.9}.